flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

+October 2023: Sarah has received a small grant from the University of Canterbury Biosecurity Innovations research cluster to fund research on penguin ticks in collaboration with [Chris Niebuhr at Manaaki Whenua | Landcare Research](https://www.landcareresearch.co.nz/about-us/our-people/chris-niebuhr).

 August 2023: Sarah was awarded a Distributed Leadership in Teaching Programme scholarship, so she will be spending one day each week working with the Future Learning & Development team on enhancing her Biological Data Analysis course.

 July 2023: Katrin Clark has joined the lab as a Research Assistant, helping on kororā projects.
 Welcome Katrin!

+July 2023: Sarah and [Travis Horton](https://www.canterbury.ac.nz/science/contact-us/people/travis-horton.html) have been awarded a grant from Genomics Aotearoa to generate whole-genome sequence data for paikea | humpback whales!

 June 2023: Alex Cox was awarded a Bioprotection Aotearoa travel scholarship!
 She will be presenting at Queenstown Research Week -- stop by to say hello if you are there!